The difference between a music festival and a folk festival isn’t the kind of music they book.

 I can’t tell you what is and is not folk music; like most genres, the definition is shifty and slippery and very personal, and I’m not too interested in what it really is.
 And I don’t pay much mind to people who complain that Folk festivals don’t book folk music any more, partially because I think the argument is bullshit, partially because I think that a lot of musical traditions have picked up some of the torches that folk has dropped, but mostly because I don’t think a Folk Festival is defined by the genre of music being performed.

 I’ve often said that the music is just how we pull people in; it’s the door that people walk through.
 It’s important, don’t get me wrong – my approach to booking is that every aspect of the music, from the songs being performed to the attitude of the artists and their interactions with audience, staff, and volunteers, is vital to the atmosphere of the festival.
-But if the music was the reason for the festival, it would just be a music festival, and have about as much impact on the community as a music festival does.1
+But if the music was the reason for the festival, it would just be a music festival, and have about as much impact on the community as a music festival does. ((Which, aside from the financial impact, is not much, in my opinion.))

 A folk festival, however, does other things.
 Ideally, it’s a space to bring together demographics, a multi-generational space where people interact with people in their community whom they might not otherwise see.
 It’s a space to remind citizens that their slice of their community’s social life really is small – you know a lot of people in your income bracket, who do similar work to yours and have a similar kind of family.
 A folk festival should ideally be a meeting point, where you sit next to people you’d never see normally, and share an experience that takes you outside of your usual milieu.